-Financial or Physical Fitness for Seniors Makes You Feel Younger at Any Age
+Financial Fitness combined with Physical Fitness for Seniors Makes You Feel Younger at Any Age

 As we start to reach retirement age, it’s nice to think about sitting on the porch swing, doing a little gardening, maybe some fishing and relaxing.
 After working for 30+ years, you’re looking forward to taking a break and living life at a slower pace.
 However, you may find that a few weeks into retirement, you’re ready for something more.
 Plus, a little extra income would help fund those bucket list trips.